Workers at Deliveroo are earning as little as £2 per hour – while the company’s CEO is in line for a bumper £500 million payday.

 The delivery firm claims its couriers are ‘self-employed contractors’ who aren’t entitled to the minimum wage – and a recent investigation found many are getting far less.

-Now Deliveroo workers are going on strike for their rights on the day the company begins selling its shares to the public this week.
+Deliveroo workers went on strike for their rights on the day the company begins selling its shares to the public.

 This is a crucial moment to fight back against the ‘gig economy’ after Britain’s supreme court ruled that Uber, which had used similar self-employment practices, must treat its drivers as workers and give them basic employment rights.

 Even large institutional investors are refusing to buy Deliveroo shares because its approach to workers’ rights makes the company too risky.

 Deliveroo is a £6 billion company.
 Paying its workers fairly is the least it can do.

 Help us get more signatures and keep up the pressure by sharing the campaign on social media.

 Ripples is working every day to shine a spotlight on injustices and keep up the pressure on the government.

 We raise issues, develop new campaigning tools, and respond to political moments where mass public pressure can make a real difference.

 Become a monthly supporter today to help us keep achieving change on the issues that matter.